 This is the first large study to link sexual assault and workplace harassment with hypertension.

 Sexual violence and harassment, which can range from catcalls to unwanted touching, is extremely common against women and people assigned female at birth (AFAB).

-The researchers looked at data from 33,127 women ages 43 to 64 in the United States with no prior history of hypertension at the start of the study.
+The researchers looked at data from 33,127 women ages 43 to 64 in the United States with no history of hypertension at the start of the study.
 Of these women:

 - 23% had experienced sexual assault in their lifetime

 - 12% had experienced workplace sexual harassment in their lifetime